ctozzi/docs/docs/docs/developers/development/dialogs/tabs/index.md

 **wcm/dialogs/components/tabs**

 ## Description

-Allows user to add tab panel.
+The Tabs component allows the user to add a tab panel.

 ## Example